Peter West

-Peter Anthony West (12 August 1920 – 2 September 2003) was a British presenter and sports commentator best known for his work on the BBC's cricket, tennis and rugby coverage as well as occasionally commentating on hockey.
+Peter Anthony West (12 August 1920 – 2 September 2003) was a British presenter and sports commentator and writer best known for his work on the BBC's cricket, tennis and rugby coverage as well as occasionally commentating on hockey.
 Throughout his television career he remained freelance.

 Background

 West was born in Croydon, Surrey, and grew up in Cranbrook, Kent, an only child.
-His father, the son of a tobacconist, had made some money in the City after the First World War.
+His father, the son of a tobacconist, had made some money in the City of London after the First World War.
 In 1924, he set himself up as a poultry farmer in Cranbrook, but lost much of his fortune in the European banking crisis of 1931.

-He was educated at Cranbrook School as were his fellow commentators Barry Davies and Brian Moore.
-At school he was in the cricket XI for five years, and captain for the last three.
+He was educated at Cranbrook School, as were his fellow commentators Barry Davies and Brian Moore.
+At school, he was in the cricket XI for five years, and captain for the last three.
 He played rugby and hockey for the school for four years, captaining both games for his last two seasons, and, in rugby, leading an undefeated side.
 He ended his Cranbrook career as head of the school.

-After school he went to the Royal Military Academy Sandhurst and was commissioned into the Duke of Wellington's (West Riding) Regiment, 33rd of Foot, which had the reputation of being the best rugby regiment in the Army.
-At Sandhurst he became an instructor but after being diagnosed with spondylitis was invalided out of the Army in 1944.
+After school, he went to the Royal Military Academy Sandhurst and was commissioned into the Duke of Wellington's (West Riding) Regiment, 33rd of Foot, which had the reputation of being the best rugby regiment in the Army.
+At Sandhurst he became an instructor but, after being diagnosed with spondylitis, was invalided out of the Army in 1944.